 Weight on the other hand is a matter of preference.
 For a device this size, some prefer it to be weighted and not too light for better handling.
 Device with metal alloy body or aluminium back plates are going to be more robust but it is going to add more weight.

-Here is our line-up of low cost smartphones with displays bigger than 5-inch, better known as phablets.
+Here is our line-up of low cost smartphones with displays bigger than 5-inch.
 You can use the links below and elsewhere on this page to access the smartphones on Amazon.

 - BLU Dash 5.5-inch Android Smartphone – ULTRA BUDGET